MarcusSvensson-Github/StarWarsDatalake/README.md

 A datalake of star wars data retrieved from the swapi API

-# Setup Postgres with Docker
+### Setup Postgres with Docker

--Download latest docker desktop release
+1. Download latest docker desktop release

--Build images and run them with > docker compose up --build -d
+2. Build images and run them with > docker compose up --build -d

--To shutdown the containers > docker compose down
+3. To shutdown the containers > docker compose down